tstirrat/mgb-waveform-edit/README.md

 https://mgb-waveform-edit.web.app/

-This tool allows one to replace the waveform that is selected in the WAV channel.
-It sends a custom SysEx message to mGB, so you will need:
+This tool allows one to edit the waveform for [mGB](https://github.com/trash80/mGB).
+It works via a SysEx message.

+You will need:

-1. A custom mGB built from [this branch](https://github.com/tstirrat/mGB/pull/6)
+1. A custom mGB - built from [this branch](https://github.com/tstirrat/mGB/pull/6)
 1. An ArduinoBoy or some way to send MIDI to the mGB cart

 I have not tested it in RetroPlug, in theory it should work.